seunguk-do/MTVCrafter/README.md

 ![Motivation](./static/images/Motivation.png)

-Our motivation is that directly tokenizing 4D motion captures richer and more expressive information than traditional pose-rendered images derived from the driven video.
+Our motivation is that directly tokenizing 4D motion captures more faithful and expressive information than traditional 2D-rendered pose images derived from the driven video.

 ## 💡 Method